lamyae-d/open-scholarship-project/README.md

 Metropolitan Museum of Art Open Access Dataset (MetObjects)

-Source:
+Dataset Repository:

 https://github.com/metmuseum/openaccess

 ### Dataset Description

-The Metropolitan Museum of Art provides an openly accessible dataset containing information about hundreds of thousands of museum objects.
-The dataset includes extensive metadata describing artworks, artists, cultures, departments, classifications, accession information, and historical context.
+The Metropolitan Museum of Art Open Access dataset provides publicly available metadata for hundreds of thousands of museum objects.
+The dataset contains information about artworks, artists, cultures, departments, classifications, historical periods, and acquisition records.

 The dataset was downloaded as a CSV file and analyzed using Python and Jupyter Notebook.

-File used:
+### Data File

 - MetObjects.csv